Skip to main content

 The committee proceeded to the consideration of matters related to committee business.

-By unanimous consent, the committee resumed consideration of the motion of Leslyn Lewis, —
+By unanimous consent, it was agreed, - That the committee resume consideration of the motion of Leslyn Lewis which read as follows:

 2. A former director of the fund, Andrée-Lise Méthot, helped to send multiple companies in which she has a financial interest millions of dollars, and despite this the government appointed her as a Director to the Canada Infrastructure Bank;